- Course CodeCR_BINTB_9

 The seminar series uses an innovative approach to exploring key concepts relating to international business from a variety of perspectives.
 Speakers from diverse organisations will present a series of guest lectures on overarching business challenges and students will be tasked with reflecting on integrated problems across many functional areas.

-International Study Trip (M)
+International Business Field Trip (M)

 The international study trip takes participants to an international destination to experience first-hand what it is like to do business in another country.
 Students will meet with representatives of international organisations and undertake a series of lectures and workshops on various facets of international business in the host country.
 This module will display the practical side of the business concepts studied in other modules on the course, developing the student’s understanding of global managerial issues and challenges and the competitive framework in which global organisations operate.

 This module aims to provide students with the tools of analysis necessary to examine the international economy and to explore the key issues that are shaping our global economy.

 This module will provide the learner with an understanding of human resource practices in an international arena.
 It will provide the student with a comprehensive and critical knowledge in human resource management theory and its application in different countries and cultural contexts.

 This module aims to provide students with methodologies to support examination of customer experiences and the identification of opportunities for enhancement of experiences.
 It specifically the module addresses the role of technology in the delivery of customer experiences.